What Is NoteShred

 When a new note is created, the password is processed using a strong one way hashing algorithm with a random salt value before being stored in the database.
+The password itself is never recorded.
 This hashed string cannot be reversed to reveal the original value.
 When someone attempts to view your note, they submit a password which is hashed in the same way as before and compared to the existing hash to determine if the correct password was entered or not.

 Variable Encryption Keys